csirac2/snazzer/snazzer-receive.md

 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 416:

+    '=item' outside of any '=over'